wasjabloch/relMT/README.md

 conda install jupyter
 ```

-If you consider contributing to `relmt`, please install the development version
+If you consider contributing to *relMT*, please install the development version

 ```sh
 pip install .[dev]